MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ### Task 2: Connect the Azure Active Directory connector.

-In this task, you will connect the Azure Active Directory connector.
+In this task, you will connect the Azure Active Directory connector to Azure Sentinel.

 1. In the Configuration area select **Data connectors**.
 In the Data Connectors page, select the **Azure Active Directory** connector from the list.